Philosophy 105[G]: Critical Thinking

 PHIL 105[G] is a 15pt Stage I Course for Philosophy (BA major), and for General Education.

 This is a blended course.
 All course material, including readings, videos, quizzes, discussions, and lectures recordings, are available online.
-Both streams cover the same material, and have the same assessment.
-You can switch between delivery formats at any time.
+Both online and in-person streams cover the same material, and have the same assessment.
+You can switch between these streams at any time.

-- The Lecture stream has two lectures and tutorials every week.
+- The Lecture stream has two lectures every week and tutorials every week.

 - The Online stream is completely online except for the final exam.